 In MI, the acronym OARS is used, which stands for open questions, affirmation, reflection, and summarizing.
 These qualities offered by a therapist can help clients gain clarity, create goals, and take action toward them.

-Not every client who enters counseling will have clarity regarding goals.
+Not every client who enters counselling will have clarity regarding goals.
 While they may know that they want to quit drinking or using drugs, they may not be clear as to what path to take to get there.
-They may also not have clarity regarding other life goals, such as career, relationship, and so on.
+They may also not have clarity regarding other life goals, such as career, relationships, and so on.

 They might also not understand the discrepancy between their drug use and their life goals.
 The MI therapist can help the client identify any ambivalence and pinpoint primary goals to begin working on.